Inanees/banana-genes-database/README.md

 It was a project in my undergraduate course, Database Systems that introduced me to Database System Development Lifecycle (DSDLC) and entity-relationship modelling.

+This project used confidential data received from a local scientists group, who were kind enough to let students like me to practice with when developing an online database.
+Hence, the database, details and information regarding the data was excluded from this repository.

 ## Self-reflection
 This was one of my earliest projects and there is a lot that I can improve on.
 Overall, I have improved a lot more since this project.